Radiotherapy for malignant skin diseases

 If a site has previously been treated with radiation, then further radiation therapy cannot be used.
 If a skin recurs after radiation treatment then other treatments, such as surgical excision are usually preferred.

 In addition to the factors above, there are a number of other factors that determine the suitability of radiation therapy.
-Your dermatologist will be able to advise you whether your skin cancer is suitable for radiation therapy.

 Administration of radiation therapy